 Ingredients Needed

-• Thinly sliced beef: Ribeye or sirloin is recommended for its rich flavor and tenderness.
+- Thinly sliced beef: Ribeye or sirloin works best for that rich taste and tender bite.

-• Slider rolls: Small, soft rolls are perfect for holding the filling.
+- Slider rolls: Small, soft rolls that fit the filling just right.

-• Additional toppings: Hot peppers, mushrooms, or even avocado can add a fresh twist.
+- Extra toppings: Hot peppers, mushrooms, or even some sliced avocado can give it a twist.

 Step-by-Step Recipe